Characters: Yu Yu Hakusho Team Urameshi

-- Incorruptible Pure Pureness: A Good Is Not Nice version as shown by his Spirit Beast which is a reflection of his true inner self.
-Also resisted both Toguro and Sensui's attempt to corrupt him.
+- Incorruptible Pure Pureness: A Good Is Not Nice version as shown by his Spirit Beast, which is a reflection of his true inner self.
+Also, he resisted both Toguro and Sensui's attempt to corrupt him.

 - Instant Runes / Tattooed Crook: After being possessed by his demon ancestor Yusuke is literally tattooed from head to foot in demon runes.

 - It Amused Me: Well, he is a delinquent.